 You’re almost halfway through your pregnancy.
 Congratulations!
-This could be a big week for a couple of different reasons.

-If you haven’t felt your baby move yet, there is a good chance that this will be the first week that you feel that little flutter.
-At first, it may be hard to tell if that’s your baby.
+If you haven’t felt your baby move yet, there is a good chance that this will be the first week you feel that little flutter.
+At first, it may be hard to tell if it’s your baby.
 But soon you’ll recognize the sensation, especially as your baby gets bigger and more active.

 Changes in your body